chinmayeebandal/MLProject/README.md

 I also have another file named 'Regression.py' which is a nice way to start off with Python and Statistics.
 It is the basic implementation of machine learning functions of Linear Regression, Coefficient of Difference and Prediction.

 **DISCLAIMER** Do not make any financial judgements or transactions based on the predictions.
 It can be highly inaccurate.
-Pleae use this for educational purposes only.
+Please use this for educational purposes only.